ghackenberg/TerminalPaint/README.md

 # TerminalPaint

 **TerminalPaint** is a basic paint application running in the terminal.
-The application features a color picker as well as loading and saving of images.
+The application features a color picker, rectangle and line drawing tools, as well as loading and saving of images.
 The color picker provides access to a small palette of colors supported on a wide range of platforms (e.g. Windows, Linux, and MacOS).
+The line drawing tool uses a simple implementation of the Bresenham algorithm for line discretization.
-Image loading and saving uses a custom image format, which intentionally is not compatible with other tools.
+And image loading and saving uses a custom image format, which intentionally is not compatible with other tools.
 The application itself is written in C# with .NET Core.

 We use this application for teaching programming at the [School of Engineering](https://fh-ooe.at/en/campus-wels) of the [University of Applied Sciences Upper Austria](https://fh-ooe.at/en).